Satuah123/market-sequence-predictor/README.md

 - Bidirectional GRU or Transformer-based models
 - Feature engineering / normalization per sequence
 - Ensemble of multiple window sizes or architectures
 - Residual connections or denser heads
+- Extend model evaluation with ROC/AUC and classification metrics
+- Improve interpretability of model outputs
+- Deploy as an interactive dashboard (e.g., using Shiny)

 ---

-Feel free to open issues or submit pull requests if you have improvements or questions!
+## Author
+Samuel Atuah
+MPhil Statistics Candidate, University of Ghana

+---

+##  Note
+This project is part of a broader effort to apply statistical and machine learning methods to financial data, with a focus on building interpretable and decision-oriented models.